noudess/docs-main/Ground-Up-Windows-Install-Rework.md

 # Compiler Setup

-The current c/c++ support standard of the EQEmulator server code base mandates the use of Visual Studio 2013 or later compilers.
+The current c/c++ support standard of the EQEmulator server code base mandates the use of Visual Studio 2017 or later compilers.

 Visual Studio 2017 is the current EQEmulator standard for binary compilation.
 Please ensure that your system meets the [[Visual Studio 2017 Minimum System Requirements](https://docs.microsoft.com/en-us/visualstudio/productinfo/vs2017-system-requirements-vs#visual-studio-2017-system-requirements)].

-If your system does not meet the above requirements, or you are/would like to use an older version of Visual Studio, check the minimum system requirements for the version you plan to use.
-(It must still meet the Visual Studio 2013 or later requirement of the code base.)
+Visual Studio 2019 may also be used..though, less is known about the stability of this platform.

 This setup assumes an install on a 64-bit Windows operating system with 32-bit target binaries.